Ibbott’s Hut

 Explore the western lakes area of the Central Plateau Area on our e-bikes, with no engine noise, it will be just you and nature as you explore further along Lake Augusta Road.

-* Bike hire may be subject to the severity of weather or the road conditions on the day.
+* Bike hire is subject to the weather, road conditions and availability on the day